Fit and proper assessments in the Caribbean Netherlands

 Additional documents

-You can add more documents if you believe they provide us with a more comprehensive picture of the appointee or the position.
+You can add more documents if you believe they will provide us with a more comprehensive picture of the appointee or the position.
 Examples include a training or induction programme, assessment outcomes and management development assessments.

 The assessment procedure step by step